dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3347: Acknowledging feelings is vital for emotional health.
+### T3347: Acknowledge and process emotions rather than suppressing them.

 |Support|
 |---|